 When planting dwarf beans, space plants 30cm (1ft) apart.

 Spread a mulch of well-rotted manure or mushroom compost around plants in July to help hold moisture in the soil.

 Why add mulch?
 An organic mulch, such as garden compost or well-rooted manure, is a great way to add nutrients and valuable micro-organisms to your soil.
 It also holds in moisture and deters weeds.

 Keep the growing site weed-free.
 Consider planting through weed-suppressing membrane – this reduces the need for weeding and prevents the pods of dwarf beans being damaged by contact with the soil.

 Encouraging pods to form

 Runner bean flowers sometimes fail to ‘set’ (produce pods) – there are several possible causes and solutions:

-Pick pods when young and tender, about 15–20cm (6–8in) long.
+Pick pods when young, tender and stringless, about 15–20cm (6–8in) long.
 The pods should snap easily and the beans inside should still be small and pale in colour.

 Regular harvesting – ideally every two to three days – is essential to prevent any pods reaching maturity.
 Once this happens, plants will stop flowering and no more pods will form.

-Occasionally, fungal or bacterial diseases such as rust or halo blight can develop, while in warm, dry conditions red spider mites may get established.
+Occasionally, fungal or bacterial diseases such as rust or halo blight can develop, while in warm, dry conditions red spider mites can cause problems.